 Volleyball Coaching Staff

 Brenner’s efforts on the season netted her HCAC Coach of the Year honors.
-With the award, Brenner became the fifteenth coach in Defiance College history to have been honored as the HCAC Coach of the Year and the first since the 2007-08 athletic year.
+With the award, Brenner became the 15th coach in DC history to have been honored as the HCAC Coach of the Year and the first since the 2007-08 athletic year.
 The award marked the third time a DC volleyball coach has received the honor.

-A Defiance, Ohio native, Brenner was a two-time Western Buckeye League Player of the Year, while also earning First-Team All-Ohio honors in 2001 for Defiance High.
+A Defiance, Ohio native, Brenner was a two-time Western Buckeye League Player of the Year, while also earning first-team All-Ohio honors in 2001 for Defiance High School.
 After concluding a standout prep career, Brenner began a collegiate career at Ohio State University and then transferred to the University of Washington for her final three seasons.

 During her time with the Huskies, Brenner became a two-time All-PAC-10 performer and led Washington to a pair of PAC-10 Championships.
 The success continued on the national stage, where Brenner and UW advanced to the NCAA Division I Final Four in 2004 and 2005 and claimed the NCAA Division I National Championship in 2005.